What happens in a dissolution or divorce?

 Each family situation is unique.
 Each child is unique.
 The Arizona Supreme Court developed Model Parenting Time Plans for Parent/Child Access to give parents options and suggestions regarding how to select the appropriate parenting plan.
-The Model Parenting Time Plans can be found at the web site listed below.

 What is the Parenting Information Class (PIP)?
 Parent Information Program (PIP) is a mandatory class that provides information to divorcing parents, or parents involved in other domestic relations actions, concerning what their children may be experiencing during this emotionally difficult period.
 There are certain agencies providing the PIP class in person, and an online class.

 How can I find out more information regarding Legal Decision Making and parenting-time?

 The Arizona Supreme Court has more general information about Legal Decision Making and parenting time at this web site: http://www.supreme.state.az.us/dr/pdf/custvis.pdf